For short step-by-step videos on how to download, choose sizes, print and assemble your patterns, see the Style Falcon YouTube channel.

 Be sure you understand the Terms of Service for digital patterns.
 See "Policies" for more.

 If you'd prefer to have the pattern printed at a copy shop, email the pattern to the shop or bring it to the shop on a thumb drive.
+Some printers will print layers as directed, some will not.
+Ask if you're not sure.
+Local copy shops are often more accommodating than national chains.

 The choice of printing at home or printing at a copy shop is a matter of personal preference.
 Either way, your pattern will be on study paper with black ink and large fonts and bold markings, instead of on flimsy and hard-to-read tissue paper.